AlexisChavez97/whats-the-weather-in/README.md

 - Open your etc/hosts file and add this line: `127.0.0.1 postgres`
 - Run `$ docker-compose up`

-This script will download the required images to run the application
+This script will download the required images to run the application and will launch the puma server at `http://localhost:3000`

 ### DB
 - To migrate the db you can run `$ docker-compose run rails rails db:migrate`